 - We temporally closed our offices and implemented work from home policy in February 2020, as required by relevant PRC regulatory authorities.
 Since March 16, 2020, our offices have reopened and have been fully operational.
 We did not experience any closure required by PRC regulatory authorities due to the COVID-19 pandemic in 2021.
-Our office in the PRC was again closed for one week in first quarter of 2022. - Due to the nature of our business, the impact of the aforementioned closures on our operational capabilities was not significant, as most of our work force continued working offsite during the closures in February 2020 and first quarter of 2022. - For the year ended December 31, 2021, our customers were negatively impacted by the COVID-19 pandemic and reduced their budgets for online advertising and marketing and COVID-19 has also caused supply chain shortage.
-As a result, our operating units Kuxuanyou, Skystar and Fe-da Electronics recorded goodwill impairment charges of approximately RMB 131.2 million (USD 20.6 million), impairment of long-lived assets of approximately RMB 4.3 million (USD 0.7 million) and other assets of approximately RMB 11.1 million (USD 1.7 million) which are mainly impairment of inventory and contract costs due to lower profit projections. - Our customers requested additional time to pay us or failed to pay us on time which required us to record additional allowances.
-We made additional RMB 128.4 million (USD 20.1 million) reserve for allowance for the year ended December 31, 2021.
-We have closely monitored our collections throughout 2020 and 2021 and will continue to monitor collections from 2022 and beyond.
+Our office in the PRC was again closed for one week in first quarter of 2022. - Due to the nature of our business, the impact of the aforementioned closures on our operational capabilities was not significant, as most of our work force continued working offsite during the closures in February 2020 and first quarter of 2022. - For the year ended December 31, 2021 and 2022, our customers were negatively impacted by the COVID-19 pandemic and reduced their budgets for online advertising and marketing and COVID-19 has also caused supply chain shortage.
+As a result, our operating units Kuxuanyou, Skystar and Feda Electronics recorded goodwill impairment charges of approximately RMB 131.2 million, impairment of long-lived assets of approximately RMB 4.3 million and other assets of approximately RMB 11.1 million which are mainly impairment of inventory and contract costs due to lower profit projections for the year ended December 31, 2021.
+For the year ended December 31, 2022, our operating unit Fe-da Electronics recorded goodwill impairment charges of approximately RMB 35.5 million (USD 5.1 million), impairment of long-lived assets of approximately RMB 13.7 million - Our customers requested additional time to pay us or failed to pay us on time which required us to record additional allowances.
+We made additional RMB 128.4 million reserve for allowance for the year ended December 31, 2021 and RMB 8.5 million (USD 1.2 million) allowance for our operating unit Fe-da Electronics for the year ended December 31, 2022.
+We have closely monitored our collections throughout 2022 and will continue to monitor collections from 2023 and beyond.